trydirect/django-restful/README.md

 Django Restful API backend template - project generator/development environment.
 Can be used by Python developers for quick start on building Restful API's using Django framework and django-rest-framework.
-This project is aimed to include most useful tools like RabbitMQ, Redis, Elasticsearch, Kibana, Apidoc This project allows you to setup development environment with a single docker-compose command
+This project is aimed to simmplify development environment setup and includes many useful dev tools like RabbitMQ, Redis, Elasticsearch, Kibana, Apidoc

 ## Stack includes